|Threat: Dangerous (Tier 4)||Weather|

 |24||Dark Gembrane||Large||Legendary||Toxic||Most of its body is brain matter, protected only by a thick frontal shell.||Approach||Deep||All|

 There are a variety of items which are specific to chests found in toxic biomes.
-Some of these may have a chance to be found in other places throughout the universe, but they've all been specifically allocated to toxic chests within toxic biomes.
+Some of these may have a chance of being found in other places throughout the universe, but they've all been specifically allocated to toxic chests within toxic biomes.

 Expand to see a full list of tagged objects.